-- Drink plenty of liquids.
+- Gradually increase the fiber in your diet.
+Fiber is found in plant foods, such as whole fruits, vegetables, beans, legumes, whole grain cereals, bread and oatmeal.
+A good goal is to eat between 25-38 grams of fiber daily.
+Ask your doctor or a registered dietitian how much fiber is right for you. - Drink plenty of liquids.
 Most people need to drink at least 8-10 cups of liquid each day.
-You may need more based on your treatment and the medications you take. - Drinking warm or hot fluids in the morning may be helpful. - Try plum or prune juice.
-Start small with about half a cup. - Exercise and physical activity can help with constipation.
-Ask your healthcare team for an exercise program. - Ask your healthcare team and/or registered dietitian if you may benefit from taking a fiber supplement.
+You may need more based on your treatment and the medications you take. - Drinking warm or hot fluids in the morning may be helpful. - Try prune juice.
+Start small with about half a cup each day. - Exercise and physical activity can help with constipation.
+Ask your healthcare team for an exercise program. - Ask your doctor or registered dietitian if you may benefit from taking a fiber supplement.
 Do not take any supplements without first talking to your doctor. - Take only medicines that are prescribed by your doctor.
 Your doctor may prescribe a stool softener or laxative.